 Ooreenkomste – Agreements

-Segregation is still here – old Homelands – landclaims became CPAs – all of the communal lands – where are all the “title deeds” – “nationalisation of all”
+Segregation is still here – old Homelands – landclaims became CPAs and trustlands – all of the communal lands – where are all the “title deeds” – “nationalisation of all”

 Traditional leaders South Africa: 8840